spencertipping/ni/doc/ni_by_example_4.md

 * [Go](http://go-wise.blogspot.com/2011/09/go-on-hadoop.html)
 * [Perl](http://www.perlmonks.org/?node_id=859535)

-It would it take me at least an hour to get through the tutorial in the language I know best (Python).
-Look at how convoluted the Java program is; can you imagine trying to explain what it actually means to someone who isn't already highly skilled in the language?

-What's more important is that all of the examples above are completely uninspired, joyless programs.
-Every single one of those programs makes make me hate programming.

-`ni` does the opposite.
-I wrote the `ni` spell in about 5 seconds, and I can explain how it works in about 30.
-Even at this early stage, I bet it didn't take more than a couple of minutes to figure out how to write the program either.
+Compare the `ni` solution to Java.
+The `ni` spell can be written in 5 seconds, and explained in 30.
 It's easily tested, readable, and concise, and beautiful.
 You should be excited about the possibilities just over the horizon.

-Congrats on finishing this chapter of the tutorial.
-In the first two chapters, you've been introduced tools for manipulating and expanding individual rows of data; in the next chapter we'll develop tools that condense and combine multiple rows of data into one.
-We'll also look at some specialized `ni` functions, and `ni` interoperability with Ruby, Lisp, and Python/numpy.